Collaborating with Other Justice Advocates

 A Legacy of Justice

-Dominicans have a deep history of bringing greater understanding about human rights and the economic, social, and other systems that influence and shape the lives of people.
+Dominicans have a long history of advancing the understanding of human rights and the economic, social, and political systems that influence and shape the lives of people.

-During a time of famine, the young philosophy and theology student Dominic de Guzman, a son of Spanish nobility, sold his school books to help those who were starving and destitute.
-His preaching, teaching, and forming others in the Truth of the Gospel led to the founding of the Dominican Order of Preachers.
+In the early 13th century, the young theology student Dominic de Guzman sold his school books to help those who were starving and destitute during a time of famine.
+His subsequent impassioned preaching helped to form others in the Truth of the Gospel and led to the founding of the Dominican Order of Preachers.

-In the 16th century, Dominican missionaries, accompanying native peoples, shared experiences with the Dominicans at the University at Salamanca, Spain.
-Bringing the light of faith to those experiences, Dominicans reflected, wrote, and called for justice for the native people oppressed by the system of colonialism.
+16th century Dominican missionaries shared their experiences of accompanying native peoples with the Dominicans at the University at Salamanca, Spain.
+Those Dominicans then reflected, wrote, and called for justice for the native people oppressed by the system of colonialism.

-Dominicans, 800 years later continue justice preaching, recommitted to the promotion and defense of human rights and protection and care of Creation.
-Learn about our priorities in the Dominican Call to Justice Guide 2017-2019.
+Dominicans, 800 years later, continue that work, recommitted to the promotion and defense of human rights and protection and care of Creation.

 More Justice Collaboration